 Antibody tests should not be used as a sole basis for diagnosis.
 When antibody testing is covered, members will have no cost sharing during the COVID-19 public health emergency.

 Watch this video from the FDA about antibody testing.

-Effective immediately and through June 30, 2020, all fully insured members, including those covered through Medicaid, Medicare Advantage, Individual and Small Group policies, as well as members covered by the State Health Benefits Program (SHBP) and the School Employees’ Health Benefits Program (SEHBP) will not pay any cost share amounts (copay, coinsurance, deductibles) for covered services related to the testing, diagnosis and treatment of COVID-19 for:
+This information applies to all fully insured members, including those covered through Medicaid, Medicare Advantage, Individual and Small Group policies, as well as members covered by the State Health Benefits Program (SHBP) and the School Employees’ Health Benefits Program (SEHBP).

 Horizon BCBSNJ will waive PA requirements for: